What is Cost Pool?

 Single Overhead Recovery Rate

 Every cost pool enlists the overhead amount to be absorbed basis the level of activity.
 Also, it is a level above the traditional costing system where overheads are absorbed at an overall factory level.
 A pool enables viewing the overhead rate for every department and service line individually.
 This, in turn, enables computation of the overhead rate for every product manufactured.
-Thus, a cost pool makes possible to view overhead recovery rates from multiple angles of the department as well as production.
+Thus, a cost pool makes it possible to view overhead recovery rates from multiple angles of the department and production.

 Identifying Profit Centers

-Cost pool enables a view of overhead absorption at the department as well as the product level.
+The cost pool enables a view of overhead absorption at the department and the product level.
 It, therefore, becomes a matter of simple comparison against corresponding revenue to ascertain the extent of profitability generated by every individual product manufactured.
 Since a cost pool causes the overheads to be dissected to the hair, it provides the most accurate picture of product profitability.